Tina-Uzoh/deliveroo-delivery-performance-analysis/README.md

-## 🚴 Delivery Performance Analysis
+# 🚴 Delivery Performance Analysis (Deliveroo)

+*A case study based on food delivery platforms such as Deliveroo.*
+---

-This project explores delivery performance to understand what drives delays and how operations can be improved using data.
+This project analyses delivery performance data to identify the key factors driving late deliveries and provide insights to improve operational efficiency..

 ---